Air coolers, also known as evaporative air coolers are portable, efficient, and environment-friendly cooling options.

 Further, in case of dry climates, where air coolers are most effective, they provide humidity to the air, which can help with itchy eyes, dry skin, and sore throats.

 Air coolers can be placed in windows, built into walls, on the floor, or are made portable.
-In case of centralised cooling, the air cooler is usually placed on the top of a home or commercial building, and a blower/heavy exhaust fan of air cooler forces the air down through air ducting.
+In case of centralized cooling, the air cooler is usually placed on the top of a home or commercial building, and a blower/heavy exhaust fan of air cooler forces the air down through air ducting.

 Evaporative coolers can be used in outdoor or semi-outdoor locations (such as garages, porches, and backyards) anyplace in the Country, even in humid climates.